 Vista Bubble Gum, Vista Fuchsia, and Vista Silverberry Supertunias

 I’ve grown Supertunias from Proven Winners in various containers for the last couple of years and they LOVE my sunny front yard.
 Last year I planted a container with the Vista series varieties listed above and they were so prolific, it was hard to get the whole container in the picture!
 I grew lemongrass in the centre for height (instead of a dracaena) because it’s a great Garden BFF—edible AND ornamental!

 Because this year marks Canada’s 150th birthday, there is much talk about planting red and white in the garden to celebrate.
 I’m excited to plant this weigela so I can add some red to the landscape.
 In Canada it is hardy to down to zone 4 and USDA hardy in zones 4 to 9.
 Apparently it remains nice and compact and will re-bloom throughout the season.
 In Canada, it’s available via Van Belle Nursery under the Bloomin’ Easy line and in the U.S., Monrovia carries it.
 I have one that I’m keeping in a sunny window, waiting to go into the garden.

 Phlox Popstars Rose with Eye

 I fell in love with these blooms that look like fireworks at the Floranova booth at the California Spring Trials.
 They’re said to bloom from June through August and they are very heat tolerant.
 And, as the National Garden Bureau pointed out, these aren’t your Grandma’s flowers!
-Keep an eye out for this flashy plant at your local garden centre.
-Also, I’ve found the seeds available at Burpee.
+Keep an eye out for this flashy plant at your local garden centre or sow them from seed.